Brittney Boudwin | 2015

 Meagan Hodge 2011-2014

-Meagan is a material reclamation fanatic who cameos as a designer to support her passions.
-She is the founder of Design for Ability, a non-profit organization that provides green-jobs training for special needs students.
+Meagan is Operations Manager at Jelinek Cork Group and Jelinek Creative Spaces.She is a material reclamation fanatic who cameos as a designer to support her passions.
+She is program director and founder of Design for Ability, a non-profit organization that provides green-jobs training for special needs students.
 After completing her undergraduate degree in Interior Design at LSU, she picked up and relocated to Colorado in 2005 to begin her lifelong conquest for sustainable design solutions and spur of the moment laughter.
 As a certified designer, her professional practice includes multiple award winning Interior Design projects, avid participation with non-profit organizations and unforeseen dumpster diving.
 In 2011, she received her masters degree in Design for Sustainability from Savannah College of Art and Design, and currently focuses on the environmental impact of the human species and the need for triple bottom line results.
 She loves the land, her dog and getting her hands dirty.
 She dislikes bios.
 Especially writing them.
 Meagan has been contributing her knowledge and skills to Emergent Structures for several years, and is a Project Manager for the Design for Ability Greenhouse project.

 Nick Deffley | 2012